Public transit isn’t dead: Three ways cities are upgrading their networks• 5 min read

 Let’s face it: even before COVID-19, certain bus routes made some transit leaders think, “Is this worth it?”
 Ridership was low, but not low enough to necessitate cutting the route and leaving residents dependent on the bus high and dry.
 In the wake of the pandemic, however, there’s no question that these kinds of routes can morph in some capacity.

 For example, say there are a series of routes that see strong ridership during the day, but overnight, demand plummets.
 It’s still paramount to keep the overnight service afloat because its primary users could be essential employees like nurses.
 However, running a fixed-route line once an hour is both inconvenient for passengers and costly for the city.

 By implementing technology in the overnight service, passengers can now hail buses on-demand during Sunday evening hours via the Sault Ste.
-Marie On Demand app, which led to a decrease in average wait times to just 15 minutes and has increased utilization.
+Marie On Demand app, which led to eliminating the need for one of their nine buses, a decrease in average wait times to just 15 minutes, and an increased vehicle utilization.

 Taking a similar approach, a town in the United Kingdom saw even greater results from their tech-enabled service.
 Public transport operator Go-Coach experienced a 90% drop in ridership during the pandemic in the town of Sevenoaks in Kent.
 To combat low utilization, Go-Coach launched a new on-demand transportation service called Go2 using their normal fixed-line buses.